Frequently Asked Questions

 At what age do the Guide Dogs retire?

 Dogs retire prior to turning 11 years of age.

 What happens to a Guide Dog when it retires?

 When a Guide Dog retires, the client has the option of keeping the dog as a pet.
-If the client is not able to, they have the option of giving it to another family member or a close family friend.
-If none of these options are viable, the dog is given back to Guide Dogs where we find a suitable home for the dog to retire in.
+If the client is not able to, they can work with Guide Dogs SA/NT to find another suitable home.

 About Guide Dogs